Class Offerings - Lifelong Learning

 - Capacity: 10

-Instructor: Jackie Edwards-Henry, Ph.D., Professor Emeritus of Piano, Mississippi State University and Adjunct Instructor and Collaborative Pianist, Lipscomb University.
+Instructor: Jackie Edwards-Henry, Ph.D., Professor Emeritus of Piano, Mississippi State University; Adjunct Instructor and Collaborative Pianist, Lipscomb University.

-Adult Piano Class R&C is for students who have had a year or more of piano study and can read treble and bass clef.
+Adult piano classes will be offered again this semester through a collaborative effort of Lifelong Learning and the School of Music at Lipscomb.
+Adult Piano Class 2 is a continuation of Piano 1.
 The class will begin with a review of basic pitch and rhythm notation and will feature a variety of styles of repertoire, chord construction, lead sheets, improvisation and ensemble playing.

 This hour-long class will meet once per week for 10 weeks.
 Only 10 spaces are available and will be filled on a first-come, first-reserve basis.